Charlie Justice (halfback)

-Charles Ronald "Choo-Choo" Justice (May 18, 1924 – October 17, 2003) was an American football halfback in the National Football League for the Washington Redskins.
-He was inducted into the College Football Hall of Fame.
+Charles Ronald "Choo Choo" Justice (May 18, 1924 – October 17, 2003) was an American professional football player who was a halfback for the Washington Redskins of the National Football League (NFL).
+He played college football for the North Carolina Tar Heels and was inducted into the College Football Hall of Fame in 1961.

 Early life

-Born in Asheville, North Carolina, Justice attended and played high school football at Lee H. Edwards High School (now Asheville, N.C., High School), where he was a part of two undefeated seasons.
+Born in Asheville, North Carolina, Justice attended and played high school football at Lee H. Edwards High School (now Asheville High School), where he was a part of two undefeated seasons.
 He averaged 25 yards per rush his last year in high school.
-His senior year, his team outscored the opposition 400-6.
+His senior year, his team outscored the opposition 400–6.

 World War II

 After high school, Justice spent four years in the Navy in World War II.
 During that time, he played on the football team at United States Naval Training Center Bainbridge.
 His nickname Charlie "Choo Choo" was given to him because of the way he dodged tackles.
 One of the officers remarked, "He looks like a runaway train, we ought to call him Choo Choo."